 In view of the sometimes strong fluctuations in speed (which arise, among other things, when you test the data throughput when the Mac is doing other things in the background here and there) I would say that you will not notice any noticeable difference.

 Anyone who is fundamentally interested in whether a hub slows down data transmission can do this read my test with a USB 3.0 hub.

 It is already in the manual that the two USB-C ports are not "full-fledged", but I still wanted to try out what works in practice with the ports.

-My 2,5-inch hard drive could technically be connected to both USB-C ports on the hub with the adapter, but it was only mounted when connected via the USB-C charging port in the Finder.
-In practice you will hardly do this, because without the charging port you would have to plug in the charging cable on the right side of the MacBook Pro and then you can plug in the hard drive on the right of the MBP and the charging cable in the port provided on the USB-C hub.
+My 2,5" hard drive could technically be connected to both USB-C ports of the hub with the adapter, but it only worked when connected via the USB-C charging port in the Finder mounted.
+In practice you will hardly do this, because without the charging port you would have to plug in the charging cable on the right side of the MacBook Pro and then you can rather plug the hard drive on the right side of the MBP and the charging cable into the designated port on the USB-C hub.

 The speed of the hard drive is also slowed down a bit at the hub's charging port and brings about 86 MB / s (write) and 84 MB / s (read).